fabacab/tumblr-crosspostr/readme.txt

 *Donations for this plugin make up a chunk of my income.
 If you continue to enjoy this plugin, please consider [making a donation](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=meitarm%40gmail%2ecom&lc=US&item_name=Tumblr%20Crosspostr%20WordPress%20Plugin&item_number=tumblr%2dcrosspostr&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted). :) Thank you for your support!*

 Tumblr Crosspostr uses Tumblr's simple API to keep posts in sync; when you edit your WordPress post, it updates your Tumblr post.
 Private WordPress posts become private Tumblr posts, deleting a post from WordPress that you've previously cross-posted to Tumblr deletes it from Tumblr, too, and so on.
-Scheduling a WordPress post to be published any time in the future will add it to the Tumblr blog's Queue.
-(However, *the publishing schedule of your Tumblr queue will take precedence*, so be careful!)
+The plugin supports both scheduled posts (scheduling a WordPress post schedules it to publish at the same time on Tumblr) as well as the Tumblr Queue feature.

 Tumblr Crosspostr is very lightweight.
 It just requires you to connect to your Tumblr account from the plugin options screen.
 After that, you're ready to cross-post!
 See the [Screenshots](https://wordpress.org/plugins/tumblr-crosspostr/screenshots/) for a walk through of this process.